 2. Excess Saturated Fat

-Sausage tends to be high in saturated fat that raises LDL (bad) cholesterol, with beef sausage typically containing the most and chicken or turkey sausage containing the least.
+Sausage tends to be high in saturated fat that raises LDL (bad) cholesterol, with beef and pork sausage typically containing the most and chicken or turkey sausage containing the least.

 Three ounces of beef sausage has 12.7 grams of saturated fat, or 63 percent of your DV.
 The same serving of turkey sausage, on the other hand, contains 1.9 grams of saturated fat — or 10 percent of your DV.